BiEquiFormer: Bi-Equivariant Representations for Global Point Cloud Registration: Appendix / Supplementary Material

 To process such equivariant vector features we utilize the Vector Neurons layer proposed in \cite{deng2021vn}.
 This type of linear layer, denoted as $\mathrm{VN}$, processes features of the form $F\in \mathbb{R}^{3\times C}$, with columns corresponding to vectors in $\mathbb{R}^3$.
 It is defined as $\mathrm{VN}(F)=FW_{lvn}$, and is equivariant to rotations of its input features since $\mathrm{VN}(RF)=RFW_{lvn}=R\mathrm{VN}(F)$.

 Additionally, to capture the geometry of the scenes at different levels of detail we use a hierarchical architecture, similar to \citet{chen2022equivariant}, that processes and outputs invariant/equivariant vector features for different subsampled versions of the input point cloud.
 We denote these subsampled versions as $X_{(0)},X_{(1)},\ldots,X_{(n)}$, ranging from finer to coarser sampled points.
+We can create the different levels by running for example an equivariant adaptation of Farthest Point Sampling (FPS) where we initialize it from the point closest to the mean.
 The points in the first downsampling level are referred as dense points $X_D=X_{(1)}$, while the points obtained by the last level of downsampling are referred to as superpoints $X_S=X_{(n)}$.
 Similarly we use the notation $x_{(i)}$ to distinguish the points for the different subsampling levels.